 Mexican Grilled Chicken

-- 2 tablespoons cherry or cranberry juice
+- 3 tablespoons pomegranate juice or tart cherry juice

-- 1 teaspoon cumin
+- 1 ½ teaspoons cumin

-- ½ teaspoon chili powder
+- ¾ teaspoon chili powder

-- ½ teaspoon smoked paprika
+- 1 teaspoon smoked paprika

 - ½ teaspoon kosher salt

-- 2 large garlic cloves, minced
+- 3 large garlic cloves, minced

-- When ready, slice the chicken breasts and serve warm.
+- Remove from the grill and cover with foil.
+When ready, slice the chicken breasts and serve warm.